BitcoderCZ/FanScript-Documentation/README.md

 Documentation for the language [FanScript](https://github.com/BitcoderCZ/FanScript)

-Some things were copied from the [Fancade Wiki](https://www.fancade.com/wiki/home)
+Some information was copied from the [Fancade Wiki](https://www.fancade.com/wiki/home)

 Documentation in markdown format can be found [here](MdDocs/README.md)